Schauder estimates for elliptic equations degenerating on lower dimensional manifolds: Introduction

 In the particular case $n=d$, semilinear equations involving degenerate weights appear in connection with Caffarelli-Kohn-Nirenberg inequalities \cite{CafKohNir84}, i.e. for certain values of $\alpha,\beta,p$ equations like

 Here $-2\alpha+n>2$, and so the weight is superdegenerate and solutions naturally satisfy a homogeneous conormal boundary condition at $\Sigma_0=\{0\}$.
 Even if the minimizers in the space $\R^d$ are classified and they are bubbles, the study of the above degenerate equation allows us to imply regularity properties for sign-changing solutions too and for minimizers in domains attaining the singularity at the boundary of a domain \cite{CheLin10}.
-We will study these problems in a forthcoming paper \cite{CorFioVit25}.